abrdn Private Equity Opportunities Trust

 APEO is increasingly allocating toward co-investments, which should reduce its underlying fees.

-This shift to more co-investments is a reflection of the team trying to capture the benefits outlined on page 8, with the fee advantages being highlighted in particular.
+This shift to more co-investments is a reflection of the team trying to capture the benefits they perceive, outlined on page 8, with the fee advantages being highlighted in particular.
 The team believes that shareholders can expect the co-investments element to become an increasing component of APEO over the near-to-mid-term, although the team also believes funds will always have a role in APEO.
-It is through these funds and the relationships that APEO has with its managers that the team is able to source attractive co-investments.
+The team also believes that it is through these funds and the relationships that APEO has with its underlying managers that the team is able to source attractive co-investments.